wcansert/wovie/README.md

 - In addition to the categories, there are sections popular, most viewed and recently added movies.
 - Beside these features, weekly movie recommendation top of main screen helps people to choose with short summary.
-- Simple home page icons to make easier to reach Genre page.
+- Simple home page icons to make easier to reach **Genre** page.
-- Summarize features for each movie to make easier decision by user
+- Summarize features for each movie to make easier decision by user.
 #

 ![Ekran Alıntısı](https://user-images.githubusercontent.com/116381330/202251159-38b3d8db-5809-424c-bd0c-effa79d261d5.PNG)